Invariants that are covering spaces and their Hopf algebras: Introduction

 The construction presented in this paper has further consequences to general finitely generated groups.
-In Section \ref{sec:fggrp} we will prove the following result (see Proposition \ref{prop:fggrp}): \begin{proposition} Assume that $G$ is a finitely generated group that splits as a semidirect product $G=G_0\rtimes \Z$.
-The definition of $FT(F_m,F_m^0)$ generalizes directly to the definition of $FT(G,G^0)$, and the number of conjugacy classes of subgroups of $G$ of index $n$ is equal to $\sum_{d|n} |FT(G,G^0)|_d$, where $FT(G,G^0)_d$ is the set of elements in $FT(G,G^0)$ of degree $d$. \end{proposition} We will show some concrete calculations with the above formula for finitely generated abelian groups and for Baumslag-Solitar groups in Section \ref{sec:fggrp}.
+Let $G$ be a finitely generated group that splits as a semidirect product $G=G^0\rtimes \Z$.
+The definition of $FT(F_m,F_m^0)$ generalizes directly to the definition of $FT(G,G^0)$.
+In Section \ref{sec:fggrp} we will prove the following result (see Proposition \ref{prop:fggrp}): \begin{proposition} Under the above assumptions on $G$, the number of conjugacy classes of subgroups of $G$ of index $n$ is equal to $\sum_{d|n} |FT(G,G^0)_d|$, where $FT(G,G^0)_d$ is the set of elements in $FT(G,G^0)$ of degree $d$. \end{proposition} We will show some concrete calculations with the above formula for finitely generated abelian groups and for Baumslag-Solitar groups in Section \ref{sec:fggrp}.

 In \cite[Section 9]{meirUIR} a very complicated formula for the Hilbert series of $\Ainf$ was derived, using both the Littlewood-Richardson coefficients and Kronecker coefficients.
 In this paper we derive a simpler formula for the Hilbert series of $\Ainf_{\Ga_0}$.
 We will prove in Section \ref{sec:hilbert} the following result: \begin{theorem} Assume that $\pi_1(\Ga_0,v) = F_m$.
 The Hilbert series of $\Ainf_{\Ga_0}$ can be expressed in the following equivalent ways: